r4victor/tenthousandmeters/content/blog/python_bts_11.md

 The `md_dict` field stores the module's dictionary.
 And other fields are not really important for our discussion.

-To see that there is nothing magical about module objects, let's create one.
-We usually create objects by calling their types, like `MyClass()` or `set()`.
-The type of module objects is `PyModule_Type` in the C code but it's not available in Python as a built-in.
+Python always creates module objects implicitly for us.
+To see that there is nothing magical about this process, let's create one module object ourselves.
+We usually create Python objects by calling their types, like `MyClass()` or `set()`.
+The type of a module object is `PyModule_Type` in the C code but it's not available in Python as a built-in.
 Fortunately, such "unavailable" types can be found in the [`types`](https://docs.python.org/3/library/types.html) standard module:

 ```pycon
 $ python -q